 In response to demands by farmers and FFS facilitators, the FFS field guide was revised and expanded to include material on management of insect pests.
 The program was redesigned to cover two seasons, so farmers could have more control over the research agenda during the second season and so the subject matter could be applied to other crops and agricultural problems.
 The redesign process has drawn heavily on experiences in participatory plant breeding and on the CIAL methodology (See Further Reading).

-Another eight pilot FFSs were conducted in the 1998-99 growing season.
+Another eight pilot FFSs were conducted in the 1998-1999 growing season.
 Two communities continued their work from the previous season, and six new communities initiated FFS activities.
 Pilot-scale FFSs have been established in Peru, Bolivia, Ecuador, China, Bangladesh, Uganda, and Ethiopia through the collaboration of researchers, extension organizations (mainly NGOs), and farmer groups.
-A 3-month intensive training-oftrainers course, implemented in collaboration with the Global IPM Facility of the UN's Food and Agriculture Organization (FAO), was attended by 35 extension workers from Bolivia, Ecuador, and Peru. and the imp understandi family, anin health.
-Efforts to incorporate on-going assessment of impact are under way as part of FFS development.
-The FFS approach to managing late blight in potato has clearly increased farmers' knowledge and their adoption of resistant varieties.
+A 3-month intensive training-of-trainers course, implemented in collaboration with the Global IPM Facility of the UN's Food and Agriculture Organization (FAO), was attended by 35 extension workers from Bolivia, Ecuador, and Peru.